bthol/inPlace/README.md

 The y coordinate, iterated as the superiterator of z, only changes after every iteration of z has been completed.
 Therefore, the rate of change for y in the list is z.

 The number of objects in the spatial model is equal to the number of points in the space modelled (maximum structural efficiency).
 The number of points in 3D space can be calculated by x * y * z.
-Therefore, the rate of change for x in the list is the number of objects in the list / x  A.K.A.  x * y * z / x = y * z.
+Therefore, the rate of change for x in the list is the number of objects in the list / x  A.K.A.  x * y * z / x or just y * z.

 The rates of change for a coordinate can be multiplied by their respective coordinates values to determine the minimum ammount into the list that the coordinate triple with that coordinate value must be.
-The minimums for each coordinate value can be summed to produce the index in the list at which there exists that coordinate triple.
+The minimum idexes for each coordinate value can be summed to produce the index in the list at which there exists that coordinate triple.

 id est:
 x coordinate value * rate of change of x in list + y coordinate value * rate of change of y in list + z coordinate value * rate of change of z in list